BrilliantPlugins/wp-geometa/README.md

 ----------------------

 Interested in using WP-GeoMeta in your plugin or just want the nitty-gritty on working with WP-GeoMeta?
-Check out [DEVELOPERS.md](DEVELOPERS.md).
+Check out [wp-geometa-lib](https://github.com/cimburadotcom/wp-geometa-lib).

-Want to hack on WP-GeoMeta itself?
-You should also check out [HACKING.md](HACKING.md).

 Usage
 -----